 - Communicate a worker’s abilities with the worker and the employer

-- Work with other involved healthcare professionals to facilitate the injured worker’s improvement and safe return to work in a timely manner
+- Work with other involved healthcare professionals to facilitate the injured worker’s improvement and safe and suitable return to work in a timely manner

 - Complete the WCB reports promptly and send them directly to the WCB